miguel-2099/Outside-Learning/Azure-Describe-Azure-management-and-governance-ML.md

 Unit 3/9:
   - Comparing pricing calculator and total cost of ownership (TCO):
     - The calculators help understand potential Azure expenses.
-Both are accessible from the internet and both calculators allow you to build out a configuration.
+Both are accessible from the internet, and both calculators allow you to build out a configuration.
 However, the two calculators have very different purposes:
-      - Pricing calculator: It's designed to give you an estimated cost for provisioning resources in Azure.
-You can get an estiamte for individual resources, build out a solution
+      - [Pricing calculator](https://learn.microsoft.com/en-us/training/wwl-azure/describe-cost-management-azure/media/price-calculator-0a750ac3.png): It's designed to give you an estimated cost for provisioning resources in Azure.
+You can get an estimate for individual resources, build out a solution, or use an example scenario to see an estimate of the Azure spend.
+The pricing calculator's focus is on provisioned resources in Azure.
+(The Pricing calculator is for information purposes only.
+The prices are only an estimate.
+Nothing is provisioned when you add resources to the pricing calculator, and you won't be charged for any services you select.)
+        - With the pricing calculator, you can estimate the cost of any provisioned resources, including compute, storage, and associated network costs.
+You can even account for different storage options like storage type, access tier, and redundancy.
+       - [TCO Calculator](https://learn.microsoft.com/en-us/training/wwl-azure/describe-cost-management-azure/media/total-cost-ownership-657fe344.png): The TCO calculator is designed to help you compare the costs of running an on-prem infrastructure compared to an Azure Cloud infrastructure.
+With it, you enter the current infrastructure configuration, including servers, database, storage, and outbound network traffic.
+Also, you can add in assumptions like power and IT labor costs, and are presented with an estimation of the cost difference.
+The TCO calculator then compares the anticipated costs for your current environment with an Azure environment supporting the same infrastructure requirements.